mrzealot/preprocessorblog/_posts/2023-02-01-cal-newport-digital-minimalism.md

 ## <a name="solution"></a>Digital minimalism

-Superficial "tips and tricks" are not enough against such methods, which can also work on our psychological weaknesses.
-For example, it is not enough to turn off 112 app notifications; we should ask ourselves: why on earth do we have a 112 app on our phone?
+Superficial "tips and tricks" are not enough against methods that can also play on our psychological weaknesses.
+For example, it's not enough to turn off 112 app notifications; we should ask ourselves why on earth we have 112 apps on our phones in the first place?
 The book offers digital minimalism as a more comprehensive solution:

-?
-Digital Minimalism: a philosophy of technology use where you spend your time online on a limited, selected, and optimized set of activities that strongly support your value proposition; everything else you happily opt out of.
+> Digital Minimalism: A philosophy of technology use in which you focus your online time on a small number of carefully selected and optimized activities that strongly support things you value, and then happily miss out on everything else.

-As with "traditional" minimalism, there is a virtually constant value-for-money trade-off to consider.
-Not just looking at the positives of something, but also what it costs; or what it is instead of.
-Here's a bunch of examples that can be succinctly summarised: if you start from your internal value proposition, you'll often end up giving up your addiction - or at least transforming it to serve you, rather than the other way around!
-Newport has 3 principles to support why his philosophy works.
+As with "traditional" minimalism, there is a need for virtually constant value-for-money trade-off considerations.
+Not just looking at the benefits of something, but also acknowledging the costs; or what we're doing it *instead of*.
+The book's bunch of examples that can be succinctly summarised: if we start from our internal values, we'll often end up giving up our addictions voluntarily -- or, at least, transforming them to serve us, rather than the other way around!
+Newport has 3 principles to support why his philosophy works:

+1. **Clutter is expensive.**
-Clutter is expensive.
-I wouldn't write too verbose a "proof" here, since the author himself mentions Thoreau of all people.
-So go back and read the Walden post, in case anyone hasn't already!
-Just very succinctly, Thoreau is very much in favour of economic thinking and calculation, it's just that many of us don't calculate well.
-Extra things provide extra benefits, yes, but they also have a cost.
-And in terms of value for money they may not even be worth it anymore!
+I wouldn't want to write too lengthy a "proof" here, since the author himself mentions [Thoreau]({% post_url 2023-01-06-henry-david-thoreau-walden %}) as well.
+So please go back and read the Walden post if you need further convincing about this point!
+Just very succinctly: Thoreau is very much in favour of economic thinking and calculation, it's just that many of us don't calculate correctly.
+Extra things provide extra benefits, sure, but they also have extra costs.
+And once the costs are factored in, they may not even be worth it anymore!

+2. **Optimisation is important.**
-Optimisation is important.
-Here the book brings up the "diminishing returns" curve (but I'm not an economist; let me know if you have a nicer name).
-This is most often used to illustrate that after a while the extra work invested doesn't yield as much - that is, the performance growth "flattens out" and it's no longer worth the extra effort.
-Now we are looking at the other side of the coin, i.e. that usually a very small investment of energy at the beginning of a process can bring a big improvement in results.
+Here the book showcases the usual "diminishing returns" curve.
+This is most often used to illustrate that after a while the extra work invested into something doesn't yield as much benefit -- that is, the performance growth "flattens out" and it's no longer worth the extra effort.
+Now we are looking at the other extreme of the graph, showing that a very small investment of energy at the beginning of a process can bring a big improvement in results.
 Let's try to take the same approach to regulating our digital consumption.
-Of course, the other side wants to hold this back, because as soon as we think of something as 'optimising', they won't be able to keep us there for so long.
-But that should be our motivation: we learn to use the positives more efficiently, and therefore we will have less time to regret it!
+Of course, the other side wants to hold this back, because as soon as we think of something as "to be optimized", they won't be able to keep us there for as long.
+But that should be our motivation: we learn to take advantage of the positives more efficiently, and therefore waste less time!

+3. **Intentionality is satisfying.**
-Intentionality is satisfying.
-As an example, the Amish come up, who, although at first glance they may appear to be wacky technology-deniers, on closer inspection this is no longer the case.
-They have their values and judge whether to allow a certain technology into their lives.
-It's fine to disagree with their values, but we can also learn from how conscious they are about their access to technology and how satisfied they say they are with it.
+As an example, the Amish come up, who may appear to be wacky technology-deniers at first glance, but this is no longer the case upon closer inspection.
+They just have their values front and center, and consciously judge whether to allow a certain piece of technology into their lives.
+It's fine to disagree with their values, but we can all learn from how conscious they are about their access to technology and how satisfied they say they are with it.
 The selectivity itself gives them more than what they are missing out on.

 <br>